Table of Contents

 Stop using pesticides.
 Pesticides kill everything they land on and sprays are carried around on the wind.
 This means butterflies, moths, caterpillars, eggs and pupa are destroyed.
 Bees, ladybirds, hoverflies and all pollinating insects are wiped out.
 A sterile garden is a wildlife free garden.

 As well as growing more nectar rich flowers, keep an area of garden wild.
-Leave it unmown, add bee and butterfly hotels, some native wildflower seeds, a hedgehog box, some logs, and the wildlife will move in.
+Leave it unmown, add bee and butterfly hotels, some native wildflower seeds, a hedgehog house, some logs, and the wildlife will move in.
 If you don’t have a garden, a hanging basket or container of flowers on a balcony will also attract bees and butterflies.
 Any little you can do will save lives and promote a healthy environment.

 Water all around – but not a drop for our wildlife to drink.
 We have taps, but mammals, birds and insects don’t.
 In hot summer months wildlife dies from dehydration.
 A simple bowl of fresh water is so easy, yet saves countless lives.
 Butterflies drink water too and the best way to help is to fill a dish with marbles or pebbles and fill it daily.
 Bees and butterflies will sit safely in the pebbles with danger of falling in.